A natural set that feels great for sleeping and is certified against the use of chemicals.

 A joiner connects two twin XL mattresses together on top of the mattress so you won’t feel the crease or finished edges of the bed in the middle.
 This set by EPHEDORA includes not only a comfortable memory foam bridge but also a bed strap to help keep your mattresses in place.

-A waterproof twin XL mattress cover encases a dorm mattress to keep it clean from dust mites, bed bugs, dust, bacteria, liquids, and other allergens.
-This mattress cover is designed to be hypoallergenic and keep your mattress completely pristine.
+Mattress protector: A waterproof twin XL mattress cover encases a dorm mattress to keep it clean from dust mites, bed bugs, dust, bacteria, liquids, and other allergens.

-Inexpensive: In the $14 to $25 range, you’ll find single fitted sheets, which are ideal for mixing-and-matching or for simply having an extra sheet on hand.
+In the $14 to $25 range, you’ll find single fitted sheets, which are ideal for mixing and matching or for simply having an extra sheet on hand.
 At this cost, sheets are often made of microfiber.
 Some three-piece sets (fitted sheet, flat sheet, and pillowcase) are available in solid colors.

 It’s best to know the depth of an XL twin mattress, especially if you are purchasing sheets for a dorm room.
 A standard mattress depth is seven to nine inches.
 A deep mattress measures from 10 to 15 inches.
 An extra-deep mattress has a depth of 16 to 22 inches.
 Most dorm room XL twin mattresses have depths of seven to eight inches, not including an extra topper.